 - 1. Students are required to attend school unless authorized by parents or school personnel to be absent. - 2.
-According to Anchorage School Board Policy 5113, the following conditions may result in an absence being coded as excused: - a. illness - b. death or serious illness in the immediate family - c. participation in a school function d. extenuating circumstances approved by the principal, and e. attendance at religious services
+According to Anchorage School Board Policy 5113, the following conditions may result in an absence being coded as excused: - a. illness - b. death or serious illness in the immediate family - c. participation in a school function - d. extenuating circumstances approved by the principal, and - e. attendance at religious services

-When determining whether a student feeling poorly should attend school, parents are encouraged to consult the "How Sick is too Sick" guide found at https://www.asdk12.org/Page/5587
+When determining whether a student feeling poorly should attend school, parents are encouraged to consult the "How Sick is too Sick" guide found at asdk12.org/Page/5587

 - 3. Parents are expected to call the school by 10 a.m. each morning that their student is absent from school to excuse him/her from that day's attendance. - 4.
 Any absence that is not excused is considered a truancy.
 At the elementary level, truancy is defined as an unexcused absence of a student for a half-day or more.
-Truancies are cumulative throughout the semester. - 5.
-When the student falls within the compulsory attendance regulation (under 16 years of age), in addition to having the documented permission of the parent or guardian to miss school or be absent from class, the absences shall comply with the Alaska State Compulsory Attendance Laws 14.30.010. - 6.
-Students with unexcused absences from school may be subject to disciplinary action, including but not limited to required parent conferences, detention or work detail.
-Parents will be notified of unexcused absences by School Messenger through the automated attendance phone call.
+Truancies are cumulative throughout the semester. - 1.
+When the student falls within the compulsory attendance regulation (under 16 years of age), in addition to having the documented permission of the parent or guardian to miss school or be absent from class, the absences shall comply with the Alaska State Compulsory Attendance Laws 14.30.010. - Students with unexcused absences from school may be subject to disciplinary action, including but not limited to required parent conferences, detention or work detail.
+Parents will be notified of unexcused absences by School Messenger through the automated searches of student-owned devices shall be done in compliance with the district's search and seizure policy.
+Violations may be cause for removing the individual's access privileges, suspension of use of the privately owned device in district facilities and other disciplinary actions and/or appropriattendance phone call.
 After the first unexcused absence, detention or work detail may be assigned and the ASD attendance policy will be explained.
 Subsequent unexcused absences will prompt school staff to initiate a problem solving process in partnership with the family.

-- 7. Any student who is absent from school for ten (10) or more consecutive days without parent contact may be dropped from the ASD rolls.
-Prior to withdrawal for nonattendance, parents will be involved in the attempt to remediate the attendance problem.
-Reasonable effort will be made and documented to return that student to fulltime attendance prior to withdrawal for non-attendance. - 8.
+- 3. Any student who is absent from school for ten (10) or more consecutive days without parent contact may be dropped from the ASD rolls.
+Prior to withdrawal for non-attendance, parents will be involved in the attempt to remediate the attendance problem.
+Reasonable effort will be made and documented to return that student to full-time attendance prior to withdrawal for nonattendance. - 4.
 Known or suspected cases of violation of AS 14.30.010 may also be referred to the Anchorage Police Department.